-Just to say…suddenly I am active on both my Facebook Author Page and Instagram.
+Just to say that I am now active on both my Facebook Author Page and Instagram.

 Four of my books have been reissued by Open Road Integrated Media.
 They are regularly being offered at special promotion rates.
 The Last Matriarch is a novel set some 11,000 years ago about the extinction of the Pleistocene mammoths.
 When the Land was Young: Reflections on American Archaeology has a few chapters on those extinctions.
 My first collection of essays, Songs of the Fluteplayer: Seasons of Life in the Southwest, hearkens back to the 1980s and being a back-to-the-lander: homebirths, a too big garden, too many goats, trying to root into soil like a potato or carrot.
 Finally, Diary of a Citizen Scientist: Chasing Tiger Beetles and Other New Ways of Engaging with the World is self-explanatory.
 Tiger beetles!
 I’m glad to have new publishers and glad they are doing this.